Staff

 Erin Schrode is an activist and social entrepreneur.
 This leading voice on sustainability, social justice and millennials recently ran an unprecedented campaign for US Congress in California.
 Since co-founding Turning Green in 2005, she’s developed eco-education and action platforms for millions of students and beyond.
 Erin speaks and consults internationally, contributes to ABC, Glamour, Cosmopolitan and Refinery29, and is featured in The New York Times, Today Show, Vanity Fair, CNN, FOX, Seventeen, Forbes, more.
 After Hurricane Maria, Erin led Chef José Andrés’ #ChefsForPuertoRico to serve 3.7+ million meals, while investing in local, sustainable agriculture and food systems islandwide and is now driving her non-profit’s Conscious Kitchen feeding program to serve hot, organic, nutritious meals to students, elders and vulnerable populations near her home in Marin County.
 This bold innovator and community organizer champions civic leadership, conscious living, and environmental stewardship on a lifelong journey to inspire and mobilize people to discover and activate passion for social impact and policy change.

-Aniket Aich | Program Manager
+Aniket Aich | Senior Program Manager

 Aniket is a sustainability enthusiast with a background in food and education.
 Aniket started out working as a field researcher working with farmers on different agriculture projects.
 He has worked as a high school teacher teaching Math and Science in an underserved community in New Delhi.
 After briefly working as a program manager for Pratham, one of the largest NGOs in India, Aniket decided to get his master’s in development economics along with a graduate certificate in food systems.
 Aniket co-facilitated the Plant Futures Challenge Lab on Food Systems at the Haas School of Business, exploring the intersection of education and food systems.
 As a consultant, Aniket has worked with organic farms to develop sustainability metrics and programming strategies.
 In his free time, he loves to cook elaborate dinners.

-Caralee graduated from UC Berkeley where she received a B.S. in Society and Environment and a minor in Food Systems.
-Throughout her academic career she held leadership positions across several student organizations advocating for environmental and social justice.
-She started her journey with Turning Green as a lead intern on the Conscious Kitchen team in 2021 and was quickly promoted to a fellowship position where she supported key initiatives like Project Cereal and conducted a comprehensive cost analysis on organic school meals for her senior capstone project.
-As our Program Coordinator since 2022, she wears many hats to ensure the program’s success, such as managing the Ambassador Program, facilitating organic procurement, overseeing social media and communications, and mentoring our interns.
-Caralee is organized, adaptable, and driven by a deep passion for protecting the health of the planet and all those who inhabit it.
+Caralee graduated from UC Berkeley with a B.S. in Society and Environment and a minor in Food Systems.
+During her studies, she held leadership roles in multiple student organizations focused on environmental and social justice.
+Caralee joined Turning Green as a lead intern on the Conscious Kitchen team in 2021 and quickly advanced to a fellowship position, where she contributed to initiatives like Project Cereal and conducted a comprehensive cost analysis of organic school meals for her senior capstone project.

 Sue Waiss | Program Administrator

-Sue has worked with Turning Green for ten years and has helped bring all of our key programs to life.
+Sue has worked with Turning Green for fourteen years and has helped bring all of our key programs to life.
 She is passionate about sustainability, education, and bringing our programs to students across the country and around the world.
 Prior to TG, Sue worked as a Project Manager and Studio Manager in the graphic design industry and co-founded two video production companies.

 Guillaume Pfahl | Executive Chef